 The Bahamas is well known for being one of the world's most highly-rated travel destinations with millions of tourists visiting each year.
 It has appeared in various movies including Pirates of the Caribbean, Jaws and in four James Bond films (Thunderball, The Spy Who Loved Me, Never Say Never Again and Casino Royale).
 The Bahamas has some of the world's most breathtaking natural wonders.
 Imagine the whitest beaches you will ever see and gardens of corals submerged in the clearest waters, filled to the brim with exotic tropical fish.

 It is or has been home to notable residents (and property owners) such as Sean Connery, Nicolas Cage, Johnny Depp, Michael Jordan, Bill Gates, David Copperfield, John Travolta, Eddie Murphy, Oprah Winfrey and Mariah Carey, to name a few.

 As the Honorary Consul of the Bahamas to Australia, my priority is to further strengthen our relationship across all governmental, cultural and economic spheres.

-Please feel free to contact my office, for any assistance or information you may need in regards to the Bahamas.
+Please feel free to contact my office, for any assistance or information you may need in regard to the Bahamas.

 Honorary Consul of the Bahamas to Australia